flutter/devtools/tool/README.md

 [README.md](https://github.com/flutter/devtools/blob/master/packages/devtools_app/lib/src/framework/release_notes/README.md)
 for details on where to add DevTools release notes to Flutter website and how to test them.

-1. The release notes for the clean version can be found in [NEXT_RELEASE_NOTES.md](./release_notes/NEXT_RELEASE_NOTES.md)
-2. Follow the release notes [README.md](https://github.com/flutter/devtools/blob/master/packages/devtools_app/lib/src/framework/release_notes/README.md)
+- Follow the release notes [README.md](https://github.com/flutter/devtools/blob/master/packages/devtools_app/lib/src/framework/release_notes/README.md)
-to add these DevTools release notes to Flutter website
+to add release notes to Flutter website
+  - On the `$DEVTOOLS_RELEASE_BRANCH` copy the release notes from [NEXT_RELEASE_NOTES.md](./release_notes/NEXT_RELEASE_NOTES.md)
+    - These are the release notes you will submit through the flutter/website PR.
   - make sure to also follow the instructions to test them.

 [1]: ../packages/devtools_app/lib/src/framework/release_notes/release-notes-next.md